-- (2) Development should be sited and conducted to provide the largest possible contiguous undeveloped portion of land; and - (3) Wildlife impermeable fencing should be sited and designed to minimize potential impacts to wildlife movement. - c.
+- b.
+Development, including any resulting fuel modification required by the Ventura County Fire Protection District, should comply with the following applicable development guidelines to the extent feasible: - (1) Development should be sited and conducted to minimize the removal and disturbance of biological resources, landscape features and undeveloped areas that have the potential to support functional connectivity and wildlife movement; - (2) Development should be sited and conducted to provide the largest possible contiguous undeveloped portion of land; and - (3) Wildlife impermeable fencing should be sited and designed to minimize potential impacts to wildlife movement. - c.
 In addition to meeting all other applicable permit approval standards set forth in Sec.
-8111-1.2, the following additional permit approval finding must be made or be capable of being made with reasonable conditions and limitations being placed on the proposed development: The development, including any resulting fuel modification required by VCFPD pursuant to VCPFD Ordinance 30, as may be amended, should be sited and conducted in a manner that is consistent with the development guidelines set forth in Sec.
-8109-4.9.4.b to the extent feasible.
+8111-1.2, the following additional permit approval finding must be made or be capable of being made with reasonable conditions and limitations being placed on the proposed development: The development, including any resulting fuel modification required by the Ventura County Fire Protection District, should be sited and conducted in a manner that is consistent with the development guidelines set forth in Sec.
+8109-4.9.5(b) to the extent feasible.